nhenriksen/aimtools/README.md

 # aimtools
-Tools for using the atoms-in-molecules approach for MD force fields in AMBER
+Tools for using the atoms-in-molecules approach with MD force fields in AMBER